 - 10.61 As described in section 9 the site allocations along with Policy SD1 and SD2 (Sustainable Development) were screened in as potentially causing likely significant affects to the Natura 2000 sites and required further Appropriate Assessment. - 10.62 The A637 runs within 200m of Denby Grange Colliery SAC.
 Several roads run out of Calderdale and into Kirklees.
 Air pollution resulting from an increase in traffic along that route could indirectly affect the qualifying great crested newt as a result of changes to the chemistry structure of the habitats.
 As any increase in traffic as a result of the Calderdale Local Plan would flow into Kirklees in order to access this route, impacts needs to be considered in-combination with the Kirklees Local Plan.
-Due to the distance from the SAC and Calderdale it is however unlikely that a significant amount of traffic along this road network will originate in Calderdale as the site is neither directly adjacent to Calderdale nor situated on a direct road connection to Calderdale24.
-The Site Improvement Plan (Natural England, 2014c) does not list air pollution as a threat or pressure on the sites ability to achieve its conservation objectives. - 10.63 Therefore, adverse effects on the integrity to Denby Grange Colliery SAC as a result of air pollution arising from the allocation and policies screened in from the Calderdale Local Plan and in combination with other plans cannot be ruled out. - 10.64 Natural England in their consultation response also identified the Humber Estuary Special Protection Area (SPA), Special Area of Conservation (SAC) and Ramsar.
+Due to the distance from the SAC and Calderdale it is however unlikely that a significant amount of traffic along this road network will originate in Calderdale as the site is neither directly adjacent to Calderdale nor situated on a direct road connection to Calderdale23.
+The Site Improvement Plan (Natural England, 2014c) does not list air pollution as a threat or pressure on the sites ability to achieve its conservation objectives. - 10.63 Therefore, adverse effects on the integrity to Denby Grange Colliery SAC as a result of air pollution arising from the allocation and policies screened in from the Calderdale Local Plan and in combination with other plans cannot be ruled out.

-24 The route would have to pass though the Huddersfield ring road (A62).
+23 The route would have to pass though the Huddersfield ring road (A62).